 - Female-founded: Created by Morgane Sézalory, with a majority-female team.

-I’m a curvy size 14, 5’5”, and here’s what I’ve found after a year of testing Sézane clothes:
+I’m a curvy size 14, 5’5″, and here’s what I’ve found after three-plus years of testing basically their entire catalog:

-My tip: Order your true size in tops and sweaters, and pants with stretch if possible.
-Don’t trust reviews from size 2 bloggers saying “it runs small”, on me, it’s been spot on.
+My tip: order your true size in tops, sweaters, and cardigans.
+Don’t trust the “it runs small” reviews from size 2 bloggers.
+On my size 14 frame it has been consistently spot on.

 Sézane Shoes Review